-“Dido Building Carthage” or “The Rise of the Carthaginian Empire” by J. M. W. Turner
+“Dido Building Carthage” by J. M. W. Turner

 The painting was first exhibited at the Royal Academy summer exhibition in 1815 and was widely admired, but Turner kept the picture until his death and left it to the nation in the Turner Bequest.